-EDU 7531 - Seminar in Current Educational Leadership Dilemmas
+EDU 7531 - Leadership Dilemmas and Diversity

 Credits, 3 sem. hrs.
 An exploration of current educational problems effecting the development of future educational policy formation and educational management decisions at the school and district levels.

 EDU 7540 - Basics of School Finance and Fiscal Control of Schools